Devin Singletary: 2021

-Singletary scored his first touchdown of the season in week 2 against the Miami Dolphins, a 46-yard scamper, in which he reached a top speed of 20.29 miles per hour according to NFL NextGen Stats.
+Singletary scored his first touchdown of the season in week 2 against the Miami Dolphins, a 46-yard run, in which he reached a top speed of 20.29 miles per hour according to NFL NextGen Stats.
 His touchdown was the first for Buffalo in the game, as the Bills wound up winning 35–0.
 Throughout the first three months of the season, Singletary shared the backfield with Moss and free agent acquisition Matt Breida to middling results behind a poor run-blocking offensive line, before he was made the primary halfback.
-Between weeks 14 and 18, he accrued at least 78 yards from scrimmage against the Tampa Bay Buccaneers, Carolina Panthers, New England Patriots, Atlanta Falcons, and New York Jets.
+Between weeks 14 and 18, he accrued at least 78 yards from scrimmage against the Tampa Bay Buccaneers, Carolina Panthers, New England Patriots, Atlanta Falcons, and Jets.
 Singletary's 23 carries against Atlanta resulted in 110 yards and 2 touchdowns, both career-highs for a single game.
 He scored two touchdowns again versus the Jets, with one on the ground and one receiving.
+In the 2021 season, Singletary finished with 188 carries for 870 rushing yards and seven rushing touchdowns to go along with 40 receptions for 228 receiving yards and one receiving touchdown in 17 appearances and 16 starts.

-In the playoffs, Singletary rushed for two touchdowns in a 47–17 win over the Patriots during the wild-card round, also scoring the first touchdown of the Divisional round game against the Kansas City Chiefs, which Buffalo lost 42–36 in overtime.
+In the playoffs, Singletary rushed for two touchdowns in a 47–17 win over the Patriots during the Wild Card Round, also scoring the first touchdown of the Divisional round game against the Kansas City Chiefs, which Buffalo lost 42–36 in overtime.

 2022

 The Bills drafted running back James Cook prior to the season, but despite a now-crowded backfield, Singletary remained the top back on the roster.
 Singletary's first touchdown from scrimmage in the 2022 season came on a two-yard pass from Josh Allen during a week 3 game against the Dolphins.
 His first two rushing touchdowns of the season came during a 33–30 overtime loss to the Minnesota Vikings, but he also lost a fumble during the game.
+In Week 16, against the Chicago Bears, he had 12 carries for 106 yards and a touchdown in the 35–13 victory.
+In the 2022 season, Singletary had 177 carries for 819 rushing yards and five rushing touchdowns to go along with 38 receptions for 280 receiving yards and one receiving touchdown.